-Before you can Check Out a package and begin making changes you or the librarian must first configure the package for Version Control.
-You simply select the Add Branch to Version Control option and choose an existing configuration.
-This to adds the package to the Version Control System and places the package in a Checked-In state.
+Before you can Check Out a Package and begin making changes, you or the librarian must first configure the Package for Version Control.
+You simply select the 'Add Branch to Version Control' option and choose an existing configuration.
+This adds the Package to the Version Control System and places it in a Checked-In state.

-Context menu showing the Add Branch to Version Control option.
+Context menu showing the 'Add Branch to Version Control' option.

 Packages under Version Control are identified in the Browser window by icons that indicate the current status of the Package.
-When a package is initially added to the Version Control System it will have a locked icon as shown in the diagram below.
+When a Package is initially added to the Version Control System it will have a locked icon, as shown in this diagram.

-Browser Window showing the Design Package with a Lock icon after Check-In
+Browser Window showing the Design Package with a Lock

+icon after Check-In.